jrdeguzman-04/Netflix-Content-Analysis-Dashboard/README.md

-# Netflix-Content-Analysis-Dashboard
+Netflix Content Analysis Dashboard
-I processed and cleaned Netflix content data, then built an interactive Excel dashboard with data visualizations showing movies vs TV shows, rating distributions, release trends, and global content patterns.
+An Excel dashboard that analyzes Netflix's content library using charts and data visualization to find patterns and trends.